-Now a household name in the world of fitness trackers, Fitbit is starting to find its place in the world and it's back with the all-new Fitbit Blaze.
+Now a household name in the world of fitness trackers, Fitbit has started to find its place in the world.
+While it still plans to dive fully into the smartwatch game with a true Apple Watch rival, the Fitbit Blaze is a case of the company dipping its toe in the water.

 The "fitness watch" offers familiar tracking with more advanced fitness features, which Fitbit hopes will appeal to the armies of weekend runners and gym goers that head out to the local park early on Sunday mornings.